aditya-r123/Graph-Visualizer/README.md

 - **Manual Save**: Click "Save Graph" to save with custom name
 - **Load Graph**: Click "Load Graph" or click on recent graphs
 - **Screenshot**: Capture current graph state in your preferred format

+## 🆕 Recent Improvements

+### Latest Updates
+- **Enhanced Interaction Model**: Separated left-click (selection) and right-click (edge creation) for cleaner user experience
+- **Improved Drag Behavior**: Vertices can be immediately re-dragged after a drag operation without delays
+- **Better Scrollbar Visibility**: Enhanced scrollbar styling with theme-aware colors and larger size
+- **Maximized Editing Space**: Canvas now extends to touch the footer, providing maximum vertical editing space
+- **Fixed Vertex Cloning Bug**: Documented and tracked the vertex cloning issue that occurs near window edges

+### Known Issues
+- **Vertex Cloning Bug**: When dragging vertices near the bottom and right borders (around coordinates 1450+), vertices may appear to clone or "paint".
+This is tracked in `VERTEX_CLONING_BUG_ISSUE.md` and is related to mouse position calculation with scroll offsets.

 ## 🛠️ Technical Details